DataDog/hiring-engineers/answers.md

 ### Answer:
 * Per the instructions, the Custom Metric Monitor was added to monitor the "my_metric" values, and send notifications when the metric is in violation of the Alert or Warning thresholds, or No Data has been recieved in 10 minutes.
 In addition this monitor also implements the recovery thresholds for Alert and Warning, and handles no data recoveries.
 * Screenshot: MM01 - Custom Metric Monitor <img src="./images/MM01 - Custom Metric Monitor.PNG?raw=true">
-* See the */monitors/CustomMetricMonitor.json* file exported from the client containing the configuration of the monitor.
+* See the [CustomMetricMonitor.json](./monitors/CustomMetricMonitor.json) file exported from the client containing the configuration of the monitor.
-* See the associated notifications in the */notifications* directory for the following states.
+* See the associated email notifications in the [notifications](./notifications) directory for the following states.
     * Alert State
     * Warning State
     * No Data State